Have a question?

 8. Do you offer any financial assistance?

-Yes, we do offer limited tuition assistance for those that have financial need.
+Yes.
+Tuition assistance available based on finanicial need.
 Please review the Tuition Assistance Overview Document.
+Limited funds are available.
 Please call for more information or if you have questions (866.786.6483)

 9. What does it mean that the program is cashless?